 Spend the second day touring the DMZ battle zones, Military Museum and Vinh Moc tunnels remaining from the Vietnam war.
 A heart wrenching but an essential experience to have in Vietnam.

 Stay central at the Jade Hotel ($20p/n for a private room), eat the best Vietnamese fusion in town at Serene Cuisine and drink syrupy iced Vietnamese coffee at Nina’s café.

-Luckily, we had picked a great hotel and location to stay that gave us a taste for this underrated city.
-The Grand Mango Hotel was not only a clean and comfortable place to stay but provided an amazing view of Danang Beach and the East Vietnam Sea.
+There are plenty of great Da Nang Hotels to choose from, but we recommend The Grand Mango Hotel as it provided an amazing view of Danang Beach and the East Vietnam Sea.
 It was also a quick walk across the street, so that gave us a good half day of lounging and sunbathing (there are some great beach bars here).